 There is another replica of the original statue of Guðríður and her son at Glaumbær

 After the death of Þorfinnur karlsefni, her third husband, and the marriage of her son, Snorri, Guðríður travelled to Europe on a pilgrimage and walked to the Vatican in Rome.
 Later she returned to Iceland and lived as a nun at Glaumbær, where her son, Snorri lived.
 He had built a church at Glaumbær.

 She was the most widely-travelled woman in Iceland from the 10th century until the 20th century and it is believed that she was only around fifty by now.
 What an adventurous life this extraordinary Icelandic woman lived!

 You can see how widely Guðríður travelled in the map above, which you can find by the parking lot at Laugarbrekka.

 Guðríður is my ancestress 26 generations back.

 At Laugarbrekka there was a farm and a church until 1881.
 Further down you will find the remains of the farm and the church.
 That area is declared as protected and you will see a yellow sign with Fornleifar written on it, meaning protected antiquities.

 If you want to read up on the Magical Snæfellsnes Peninsula then I have written an I-V part travel-blog series about what there is to see and do on the peninsula.

-The historical Laugarbrekka is located on the south side of the Snæfellsnes peninsula by the road Útnesvegur number 574.
+The historic Laugarbrekka is located on the south side of the Snæfellsnes peninsula by the road Útnesvegur number 574.

 Have a lovely time on the Snæfellsnes peninsula :)